FooBarShebang/math_extra_lib/Documentation/Requirements/RE005_poly_solver.md

 **Title:** Interpolation polynomial - improper x-grid values

-**Description:** The functions generating interpolation polynomial on an arbitrary x-grid (Lagrange, Legendre, Chebyshev, Bernstein) raise an exception compatible with ValueError if there is, at least, 1 not unique value amongst the first elements of the sub-sequences (x-grid with non-unique values)
+**Description:** The functions generating interpolation polynomial on an arbitrary x-grid (Lagrange, Legendre, Chebyshev, Bernstein) raise an exception compatible with ValueError if there is, at least, 1 not unique value amongst the first elements of the sub-sequences (x-grid with non-unique values); or there are less than 2 data points

 **Verification Method:** T